nishantaryansingh/the-cat-wiki/README.md

-## This project was created for a learning experience and is meant to be used recreationally, do not use this project for professional/academic work.
+This project was created for educational purposes and is intended for recreational use.
+Please don't use this project for professional/academic work.

 ## Requirements